 TIPS

-- Spending time with a sick pup will improve the odds of recovery but won't guarantee it.
+• Spending time (called "companionship") with a sick pup will improve the odds of recovery but won't guarantee it.
+You can do companship for two game-hours each game-day before triggering a cooldown period.

 Pack Affinity